groboclown/builder.dart/doc/tools.md

 Delete
 ------

-*import 'package:builder/std.dart*

-Deletes files and directories based on a [ResourceCollection].
+Deletes files and directories based on a [ResourceCollection](datatypes.md).